Unidata/netcdf/NUG-gradle/pages/nc3_file_formats.md

 # Notes on Computing File Offsets {#computing_offsets}

-The offset (position within the file) of a specified data value in a classic format or 64-bit offset data file is completely determined by the variable start location (the offset in the begin field), the external type of the variable (the nc_type field), and the dimension indices (one for each of the variable's dimensions) of the value desired.
+The offset (position within the file) of a specified data value in a CDF-1, CDF-2, or CDF-5 data file is completely determined by the variable start location (the offset in the begin field), the external type of the variable (the nc_type field), and the dimension indices (one for each of the variable's dimensions) of the value desired.

 The external size in bytes of one data value for each possible netCDF type, denoted `extsize` below, is: